 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.57% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Farmingdale is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.31% of adults in Farmingdale have a bachelor's degree or even advanced degree.
+The citizens of Farmingdale are very well educated compared to the average community in the nation: 35.31% of adults in Farmingdale have a bachelor's degree or even advanced degree.

 The per capita income in Farmingdale in 2022 was $42,735, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $170,940 for a family of four.